Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Introduction

 Due to the Cu-O hybridization, the hole per CuO$_2$ unit cell that becomes localised in these correlated insulators has a mixed $d$-$p$ character, or, equivalently, is shared between Cu and O orbitals.
 The mixed $d$-$p$ character of this hole is further controlled by the onsite repulsion on the Cu orbital and by the energy difference between the Cu and O orbitals.
 The first goal of this work is to understand and quantify the orbital character of this hole at zero doping, i.e. how this hole is shared among the copper and oxygen orbitals, when the system evolves from the charge-transfer to the Mott-Hubbard insulating regime.
 The second goal of this work is to understand and quantify the effect of electron and hole doping on the charge redistribution among Cu and O orbitals when the system evolves from the charge-transfer to the Mott-Hubbard regime.
+We analyse the charge redistribution at zero and finite electron/hole doping with the Cu and O occupancies.
+This method enables a comparison with the experimental results on cuprates obtained by nuclear magnetic resonance (NMR) in Refs.~\cite{Rybicki:NatComm2016, Jurkutat:PNAS2023}.

 Owing to the challenge posed by the strong electron-electron correlations on the Cu orbitals in these regimes, to reach these goals we solve the Emery model with finite temperature cellular extension~\cite{maier, kotliarRMP, tremblayR} of dynamical mean-field theory~\cite{rmp}.
 This is a nonpertubative method allowing us to treat both temporal and spatial electronic fluctuations.
 Our key strategy is to construct the Zaanen-Sawatzky-Allen diagram $U_d$ vs $\Delta$ of the Emery model.
 The main finding of our work is that the position relative to the metal-insulator boundary of the Zaanen-Sawatzky-Allen diagram controls the redistribution of the charges among Cu and O orbitals.
 First, at fixed energy difference between Cu and O orbitals, an increasing $U_d$ leads to an increase of Cu hole content at the expenses of the O hole content, for either the Mott-Hubbard or the charge-transfer regime.
 This is because $U_d$ induces an effective suppression of the charge fluctuations between Cu and O orbitals.
 Second, for a fixed charge gap size, as the Emery model evolves from the charge-transfer to the Mott-Hubbard regime, the Cu hole content increases at the expenses of the O hole content.
 This is due to the holes that become more localised on the Cu orbitals.